pranjal885/lead-generator/README.md

 ## Overview

 This project is a Python-based lead generation and web scraping tool that automatically collects job opportunities, stores them in CSV format, performs data analysis, and recommends relevant positions based on skill keywords.
+Basic text vectorization using Scikit-Learn was used to demonstrate introductory machine learning concepts for job analysis.

 ## Features